A New Wave of Retail Reopenings in Dallas | PaperCity Magazine

 Ylang 23

-You can now see Ylang’s cool mix of designer jewelry IRL — the Shops at Park Lane store opened early this week.
+You can now see Ylang’s cool mix of designer jewelry IRL — the Plaza at Preston Center store opened early this week.

 Stanley Korshak